Biebar/dog/README.md

     Comme la nuit se fait lorsque le jour s'en va.
     ^D

 This isn't `cat`'s only shortcomings.
 You might want to use `cat - half_life3`.
-Obviously, the file `half_life3` doesn't exists.
+Obviously, the file `half_life3` doesn't exist.
 However, while you type a love letter in `stdin`, another user might create the file `half_life3` and you won't get an error message.
 Even if the file `half_life3` existed, this other malicious user might modify this file.
 This is clearly unwanted behaviour.

 ## Man (and woman)'s best friend